Why Colorado Technical University?

 What will I Learn?

 Since the Data Science concentration is a specialty within the broader Master of Computer Science degree offered by Colorado Technical University, the curriculum is aimed at students seeking broad foundations in several areas of computer science.
 Students must complete the required coursework in networking, programming, algorithms, security, database, and systems engineering and are also required to take a capstone course.
-Data science concentrators learn to use the open-source language R for statistical inference, regression, predictive analytics, and data mining.
+Data science concentrators learn to use the open-source language R for data mining, statistical inference, regression, and predictive analytics.

 How much will the program cost?